the Columbia River

 EVENTS & COMMENT PERIODS:

 High-Level Nuclear Waste Tank B-109 has been leaking since December 2018.
 As of June 2023, nothing has been done to stop it.
-Click here for our latest fact sheet and link to email Governor Inslee to take action.
+Click here for our fact sheet.

-Download our Report Card and Comment Guide on USDOE's Hanford cleanup 5 year Plan (prepared for comment period Nov 2022) and use the Guide to prepare for future meetings and comments).
+Download our Report Card and Comment Guide on USDOE's Hanford cleanup 5 year Plan (annual update from original Report Card in 2022) and

 Heart of America NW held webinars Nov 2022 on Hanford's leaking High-Level Waste Tank (B-109), the "SAFE" option for removing and treating waste: Click here or on our Tank Leaks page to view our presentation, with background on Hanford's High-Level Waste Tanks